-In the opinion of management, the accompanying unaudited condensed consolidated financial statements ("condensed consolidated financial statements") of Cumberland Pharmaceuticals Inc. and its subsidiaries (collectively, the "Company" or "Cumberland") have been prepared on a basis consistent with the December 31, 2006 audited consolidated financial statements and include all adjustments, consisting of only normal recurring adjustments, necessary to fairly present the information set forth herein.
-The condensed consolidated financial statements have been prepared in accordance with the regulations of the Securities and Exchange Commission ("SEC"), and omit certain information and footnote disclosure necessary to present the statements in accordance with U.S. generally accepted accounting principles.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements ("condensed consolidated financial statements") of Cumberland Pharmaceuticals Inc. and its subsidiaries (collectively, "CPI" or "Company") have been prepared on a consistent basis with the December 31, 2006 audited consolidated financial statements and include all adjustments, consisting of only normal recurring adjustments, necessary to fairly present the information set forth therein.
+The condensed consolidated financial statements have been prepared in accordance with the regulations of the Securities and Exchange Commission ("SEC"), and, therefore, omit certain information and footnote disclosure necessary to present the statements in accordance with U.S. generally accepted accounting principles.
 These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2006.
-The results of operations for the first six months of 2007 are not necessarily indicative of the results to be expected for the entire fiscal year or any future period.
+The results of operations for the first three months of 2007 are not necessarily indicative of the results to be expected for the entire fiscal year or any future period.

-Total comprehensive income (loss) was comprised solely of net income (loss) for the three and six month periods ended June 30, 2006 and 2007.
+Total comprehensive income (loss) was comprised solely of net income (loss) for the three-month periods ended March 31, 2006 and 2007.
+All shares and per share data has been adjusted to reflect a 2-for-1 stock split effected on July 6, 2007; see note 11.